Has a company named NelNet has contacted you about your student loans? If so, you might have wondered who they are and how they got your name.

 Not sure if NelNet is your loan servicer?
-You can confirm via the U.S. Department of Education's National Student Loan Data System, which is the central database for information about the type of loans you have, your balance and loan status.
+You can confirm via the U.S. Department of Education's National Student Loan Data System, which is the central database for federal student loans.
+There, you can get more info about your loan servicer, the type of loans you have, your balance, and your loan status.
 To access this information, you'll need your Federal Student Aid (FSA) ID number.

-Important note: Any company asking for your FSA ID is NOT legit.
+Important note: Assume that any company that asks you for your FSA ID is NOT legit.
 You use this ID to sign legal documents online.
-Don’t give out your ID to anyone—or they’ll be able to change your account without your permission.
+Don’t give out your ID to anyone— or they’ll be able to change your account without your permission.

 Once you confirm that NelNet is your loan servicer, you can reach out to the company with specific questions about your situation.

 NelNet's customer service phone number, email and address are listed here.
-Contacting your loan servicer should always be your first step if you're struggling with your debt.
+Remember, contacting your loan servicer should always be your first step if you're struggling with your debt.

 For every loan they fund, they contribute to the education of a child in need